martavazquezdo/spatial_data_validation/README.md

 ---

-## Author
+## Context

-Developed as part of a data validation portfolio focused on environmental and geospatial data.
+This project extends data validation approaches to the spatial domain, combining analytical checks with geospatial outputs for improved interpretability and operational use.